t-ae/singan-s4tf/README.md

 ## Run

 [Swift for TensorFlow](https://github.com/tensorflow/swift) and some python dependencies are required.
+It's not trainable with latest release v0.6.0 due to its AD bug.
+Use development snapshot.

-I recommend to use this Dockerfile. https://github.com/t-ae/s4tf-docker
+I recommend this Dockerfile:
+https://github.com/t-ae/s4tf-docker

+### Commands

 ```bash
 $ swift run -c release SinGAN Input/ballons.png